leoleoleoM/leoleoleoM.github.io/index.md

-Hello and welcome to this blog.
+Hello and Welcome to my personal Blog.
+I setup this blog course **ELEC4630** and to post some progress about what I will learn about `fastai`.
 Edit the `index.md` file to change this content.
 All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
 You can include images:

 ![Image of fast.ai logo](images/logo.png)